aptech/docs/docs/setcoltypes.rst

 * Each value will be converted to an integer to create the keys.
 The labels will be the string version of the number.

+When a categorical or string variable is converted to a numeric column;

+* The updated column will contain the numeric keys associated with the string or category labels.

 Examples
 ----------------